 Smithsonian’s National Museum of American History

-This object is one of 137 million artifacts, works of art and specimens in the Smithsonian’s collection.
-It is currently not on display in the National Museum of American History.
-To learn more about this item, visit the National Museum of American History website.
+This item is one of 137 million artifacts, works of art and specimens in the Smithsonian’s collection.
+It is not on display.
+To learn more about this item, visit the National Museum of American History’s website.

 More from the Smithsonian Snapshot series